List of Diary of a Wimpy Kid characters: Mr. Huff

-Mr. Huff is Greg's cantankerous History teacher who only appears in Rodrick Rules, where it is revealed that he previously had Rodrick as a student when he was in middle school, prompting him to have Greg sit in a chair next to his desk.
-When Greg is assigned to write a poem about events from a hundred years ago (the early 1900s), Greg attempted to blow the project off until the day it was due, counting on school being cancelled due to heavy snow, but discovered that the snowstorm had blown past them.
-After asking his dad for help, and attempting to write it himself (the power went out), Greg buys Rodrick's version of the assignment, as he got it in middle school too.
-But on the bus, Greg discovers that the poem is written in Rodrick's handwriting and has numerous inconsistencies with the time period, and history as a whole.
-As a result, Greg has nothing to turn in, prompting him to believe he will need to go to summer school for History class, although he ultimately does not have to in later instalments.
+Mr. Huff is Greg's cantankerous History teacher who only appears in Rodrick Rules, where it is revealed that he previously had Rodrick as a student when he was in middle school.
+As a result, he distrusts Greg, and has him sit in a chair next to his desk.
+When Greg is assigned to write a poem about events of the 1900s decade, Greg attempted to blow the project until the day it was due, counting on school being cancelled due to heavy snow, but discovered that the snowstorm had blown past them.
+After asking his dad for help (Frank declined, saying "Good luck with that!"), and attempting to write it himself (the power went out), Greg buys Rodrick's version of the assignment, as he got it in middle school too.
+But on the bus, Greg discovers that the poem is written in Rodrick's handwriting and has numerous inconsistencies with the time period and history as a whole (including references to cave people and dinosaurs).
+Rodrick, who received an F for the assignment when he submitted it, had written the poem before Frank began typing his assignments.
+As a result, Greg has nothing to turn in to Mr. Huff, and resigns himself to having to go to summer school for History class, although he ultimately does not have to in later installments.

 In the movie version of Rodrick Rules, Mr. Huff's name is changed to Mr. Draybick and he is portrayed by John Shaw.
 In the movie, he only moves Greg next to him when Greg attempts to pass a note to Holly Hills.
 Also, Greg turns in his (Rodrick's) assignment without looking at it first.
 Mr. Draybick recognizes the assignment and he has Greg read it out loud to the class, much to Greg's embarrassment.
 He also appears briefly in the movie version of Dog Days on the last day of school, in which everyone but Greg brought their History textbook, forcing Greg to partner with Fregley so they could share textbooks.